evolvingstuff/vdw2/content/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need.md

 > generally because Vitamin D increases or decreases the effect of their medications ( [Contra-indications](/posts/review-of-vitamin-d-interaction-with-drugs) )

 > When in a hospital, you must make them aware that you have a higher level of vitamin D than most of the population.
 Virtually all drug doses assume low levels of vitamin D, and high levels can increase/decrease potency by 3X.
-A <a href="/posts/chemotherapy-and-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Chemotherapy and vitamin D - many studies">Chemo dose</a>, for example, might be decreased by 3X for people with optimal vitamin D, giving you much less trauma, but if not reduced, you might die.
+A [Chemo dose](/posts/chemotherapy-and-vitamin-d-many-studies), for example, might be decreased by 3X for people with optimal vitamin D, giving you much less trauma, but if not reduced, you might die.

 > [Review of vitamin D interaction with drugs – Jan 2014](/posts/review-of-vitamin-d-interaction-with-drugs)